Canon 1D X Mark II vs T5i

 Body comparison: Canon 1D X Mark II vs T5i

 An illustration of the physical size and weight of the Canon 1D X Mark II and the Canon T5i is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1DX Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T5i is considerably smaller (50 percent) than the Canon 1D X Mark II.
 Moreover, the T5i is substantially lighter (62 percent) than the 1DX Mark II.
 It is worth mentioning in this context that the 1DX Mark II is splash and dust resistant, while the T5i does not feature any corresponding weather-sealing.